mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

   engine_temp.get_physical_value(0)  # - 100.0 [Celsius degrees]
   engine_temp.get_physical_value(12345)    # 23.45 [Celsius degrees]

-:class:`~uds.translator.data_record.formula_data_record.CustomFormulaDataRecord` class can only any non-linear conversion, but user must provide properly implemented encoding and decoding functions.
+:class:`~uds.translator.data_record.formula_data_record.CustomFormulaDataRecord` class is more flexible and can handle any (also non-linear) conversion, but it requires properly implemented encoding and decoding functions.

+.. warning:: There is almost no error handling and no crosschecks.
+If a user provides encoding and decoding formulas
+    that are inconsistent (e.g. encoding does not correctly reverse decoding), it will not be detected and might lead to extremely confusing results.

 **Example code:**